 * Click here for rating key

-The Willett House Restaurant Review: The Willett House evokes a bygone era of carriage houses and horse-drawn wagons, a time when this town was a burgeoning center of shipping and commerce.
+THIS RESTAURANT IS CLOSED The Willett House Restaurant Review: The Willett House evokes a bygone era of carriage houses and horse-drawn wagons, a time when this town was a burgeoning center of shipping and commerce.
 Situated in a late-eighteenth-century granary originally occupied by the Westchester Grain Company, the restaurant boasts a décor of equipment and other effects from its former identity and photos from that period.
 Founded by four tech-savvy entrepreneurs who wanted to bring their New York City steakhouse experiences to Port Chester, Willett House offers a menu of classic meat mecca fare.
 A spinach salad or tomato capri is recommended before the pilgrimage.
 Crab meat-stuffed scallops might follow.
 Prime cuts like the 40-ounce porterhouse for two and the veal chop take center stage and will satisfy any carnivore.
 Savory sides --- sautéed mushrooms, sautéed spinach --- create a nice balance to these dishes.
 Round off the meal with classic desserts including a multi-layered carrot cake and Key lime pie.
 The wine list is characterized by a comprehensive selection of California Cabernet Sauvignons in addition to Merlots, Hermitage and regional white varietals.